metamorph-inc/openmeta-vahana/README.md

 **Effect of Added Constraint Limiting Fuel Weight to less than 1/3 of MTOW:**
 ![vahana_optimizer_fuel_constraint.py](images/Vahana_OpenMDAOOptimizerWithFuelConstraint.png)

 Enforcing this constraint changes the Tilt-Wing Configuration's DOC curve, causing it to start rising rapidly for operating ranges of 70 km and greater.
-If the Vahana aircraft has a target operational range of 100 km, this weight restriction translates into a $0.32 difference in DOC per a km ($32 per 100 km trip).
-The extent to which Airbus can create designs that safely exceed this fuel weight restriction and lobby for favorable regulations governing the emerging body of personal, electric VTOL aircraft will have a significant impact on the operating costs of the Vahana.
+For the Vahana aircraft's target operational range of 100 km, this weight restriction translates into a $0.32 difference in DOC per a km ($32 per 100 km trip).
+The Vahana's future operating costs will be substantially affected by Airbus's ability to create designs that can safely exceed this fuel weight restriction as well as the company's success in lobbying for favorable government regulations on this new emerging class of personal, electric VTOL aircraft.

 We are currently exploring the possibility of adding the ability for users to place 'Optimizer' drivers inside of 'Parameter Study' drivers within OpenMETA, so that they can easily compose DoE-type optimization problems similar to this one.